Youtini's Essential Six Books Every Star Wars Fan Should Read First

 The EU reached new heights in 1991 with the release of Timothy Zahn’s Heir to the Empire, kicking off the original Thrawn trilogy and introducing beloved characters such as Mara Jade, the Solo twins, and Grand Admiral Thrawn himself.

 The series proved so influential, Zahn has been credited with reinvigorating the EU and ushering in a new era in Star Wars novels.
 Heir to the Empire launched much of the extensive lore fans know and love in the Legends timeline.
 Here, an expecting Leia discovers dark forces already threatening her unborn twins, Thrawn enacts his grand designs to crush the New Republic, and Luke begins his storied relationship with Mara Jade.
+The series continues with Dark Force Rising, which elaborates on the broader narrative set five years after Return of the Jedi.

 To this day, many still consider the original Thrawn series a crowning achievement of Star Wars storytelling, and we are eternally grateful for its role in formalizing the entire Expanded Universe.